nataliausoltseva/RecipeMe/README.md

 A way to host the storage on your machine and have full control over where the data is saved, how manipulated.
 No ads, all features available.

 ## Roadmap:
-- Setup basic mobile app using Kotlin.
-The app should be able to connect to the API and the CRUD functionality works as expected.
 - Implement and update the design of the application.
 - Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.
 - Exporting functionality of the recipe as a long screenshot.